 Improved swimming performance, better fillet quality

-But what about salmon?
-During the past decade, the effect of krill on salmonids health and fillet quality has been investigated.
-Fat content, fat distribution and fillet quality may be influenced by feed composition.
-Due to krill inherent advantages i.e. feeding stimulants, omega-3 fatty acids bound to phospholipids and highly digestible peptides, krill improves fillet quality, both in terms of yield and texture.
+But what about farmed fish?
+During the past decade, the effect of krill on salmonids, marine and freshwater fish species performance, health and fillet quality has been investigated.
+Fat content, fat distribution, fillet quality and composition may be influenced by feed composition.
+Due to krill inherent advantages i.e. feeding stimulants, n-3 fatty acids bound to phospholipids and highly digestible peptides, krill improves the feed appetite and growth performance and therefore fillet quality, both in terms of yield and texture.

 What is curious about fish is their swimming exercise, in other words their performance, which increases the muscle growth and flesh quality.
 Fish are known for their great capacity for aerobic, sustained swimming, and anaerobic, burst swimming.
 Swimming activity in fish is accomplished through the activation of the skeletal muscle, the largest tissue in the animal, representing more than 50% of its body weight.
 Skeletal muscle in fish is composed of two functionally and anatomically separated types of muscle.